Microrestes robustus: Taxonomy

 Joachim Bresseel and Jérôme Constant described the species 2020 as a type species of the also newly described genus Microrestes.
 The species name robustus means "firm, solid or robust" in Latin and refers to the general shape of this species.

 A female collected by the authors in the Ngổ Luông Nature Reserve between 25 and 30 July 2016 was deposited as a holotype of Microrestes robustus in the Museum of Natural Sciences in Brussels.
 Five paratypes go back to offspring of this animal.
 This is a male bred by Rob Krijns and two males and two females each bred by Daniel Dittmar.
 One pair of the latter is deposited in the Vietnamese National Museum for Nature in Hanoi, all others in the Museum of Natural Sciences in Brussels.
 In addition, Bresseel and Constant elevated a female from the Muséum national d'histoire naturelle in Paris, collected by A. De Cooman in 1934, to the status of a paratype.

 In captivity

 A breeding stock that was successfully kept until 2020 went back to the female collected by Bresseel and Constant in July 2016.
 Up to the description of the species it was named Orestes sp.
 'Ngo Luong' or as Dataminae sp.
 'Ngo Luong'.
 The nymphs of both sexes that hatched from the eggs of the originally collected female were successfully raised by Krijns and Dittmar with various food plants such as Epipremnum and Arum, which belong to Araceae.
-But can also be feeded with Hazel and Firethorn.
+But can also be fed with Hazel and Firethorn.
 Since 2020, no more nymphs have hatched from the laid eggs, so the species is no longer being bred.